FarhadIbrahimov/myChatProject/README.md

 ## _Project Management Tool Used is Azure Boards, ERD and deployment links_

+To keep the development process organized and efficient, I'll be utilizing project management tool such as [**Azure Boards**](https://azure.microsoft.com/en-us/services/devops/boards/) .
+These tools allow me to track tasks, issues, and progress, ensuring a smooth collaboration and development experience.

-If you want to check Project Managment tool i used [click here](https://dev.azure.com/farhadibrahimov/CHAT%20APP).
+If you want to check Project Management tool i used [click here](https://dev.azure.com/farhadibrahimov/CHAT%20APP).

 ### Entity-Relationship Diagram (ERD)